 Our graduation ceremony is as unique as our program is.
-We celebrate both an 8th grade Completion Ceremony as well as a High School Ceremony.
 What makes our ceremony special is that each of our graduating seniors selects a teacher of their choice to speak about their specific, personal growth and post-graduation goals during the ceremony.
 This allows both their fellow graduates and families to learn more about the person they became while attending Humanex Academy and who they hope to become after graduation.
 This transition from student to alumni relationship continues beyond the ceremony.

 “Now that graduation is safely behind us we’ve had time to reflect back on the last several years our daughter has spent at Humanex.
 Struggling academically, emotionally and sometimes socially we were charged with finding a situation where she could receive the support and attention she needed while still making progress in school.
 It was a tall order.
 Fast forward to post graduation.
 We’ll be forever grateful to the teachers and staff for their encouragement, patience, kindness and understanding.
 Not to mention their skill and willingness to reach out and teach young people with various and often multiple challenges.
 Our daughter ultimately earned and received her high school diploma because we were fortunate to find a place at Humanex.
 What they provide is awesome and we wish them the best!”